NSE Symbol: | BSE Code: | ISIN: | Sector:

-The chairman and managing director and the executive vice president – finance of the Company have certified to the board on financial statements and other matters in accordance with Clause 49 (V) of the Listing Agreement pertaining to CEO/CFO certification for the financial year ended 31st March 2014.
+The chairman and managing director and the executive vice president – finance of the Company have certified to the board on financial statements and other matters in accordance with the Clause 49 (IX) of the Listing Agreement pertaining to CEO/CFO certification for the financial year ended 31st March 2015.

-The Company has not accepted any deposit from the public within the meaning of Section 58A of the Act, for the year ended 31st March 2014.
+The Company has not accepted any deposit from the public within the meaning of Chapter V of the Act 2013, for the year ended 31st March 2015.